Types of Barcode Labels

 Unacceptable Barcode Label Color Examples:

-Evolving from barcode traceability, many industries are now moving towards RFID labels, smart labels and intelligent label tracking.
+Evolving from barcode traceability, many industries are now moving towards smart labels, RFID labeling and intelligent label tracking.
 Intelligent labels by definition are labels that can store and capture information and wirelessly transmit that data.
 Examples include: UHF RFID Inlays, HF RFID Inlays, Temperature Sensing Labels and other smart label technologies.
 These are truly “beyond the barcode” and serve unique application purposes all on their own.
 For more information on TLP’s RFID label options, contact our engineering team directly by clicking HERE.

 Check out the following infographic to find out what makes TLP unique as your variable print partner.
 Interested in learning more?
 Check out our variable print and barcoding page by clicking HERE.